attila-ac/zeta/README.md

 - The manuscript was finalized and submitted to the **Annals of Mathematics** on **December 24, 2024**.
 - On **December 25, 2024**, the LaTeX template was updated from the specific **aomart** format used for submission to the Annals of Mathematics to a more general template for broader accessibility.
 No substantive changes were made to the content of the manuscript.
 - Formalization branch was added on the 2nd of January, 2025 with initial commits using coq proof assistant.
 - On 4th of January an error was spotted related to how the trivial poles arise and the manuscript was updated and resubmitted with a fix.
 The primary fix pertains to the explicit introduction of trivial poles in the Hadamard product formulation and this oversight necessitated revisions to sections addressing the functional equation, Hadamard product, and related zeropole balance mechanics.
 While these changes refine the details of the framework.
-Tthe core structure of the proof—built upon the zeropole balance framework—remains intact.
+The core structure of the proof—built upon the zeropole balance framework—remains intact.
+- Major update with extended divisor framework, 3 different compactification approaches, and addressing many smaller gaps in the proof attempt logic on 25th of January, 2025.

 Contents:
-- The original, full manuscript is included as `manuscript_RH_via_Zeropole_Balance_Attila_Csordas_preprint_12252024.pdf`.
+- Archives folder: The original, full manuscript is included as `manuscript_RH_via_Zeropole_Balance_Attila_Csordas_preprint_12252024.pdf`.
-- Updated, resubmitted  manuscript: manuscript_RH_via_Zeropole_Balance_Attila_Csordas_01042025_resubmission.pdf
+- Archives folder: Updated, resubmitted  manuscript: manuscript_RH_via_Zeropole_Balance_Attila_Csordas_01042025_resubmission.pdf
-- Updated one-pager: one_pager_fix.pdf
-- Appendix_Cardinality.pdf
-- Appendix_on_geometric_Riemann_Roch_version_of_Zerobalance_RH_proof.pdf
-- Adjustment of the Shadow Function stabiliser term to avoid ambiguities stabiliser_clean.pdf

-The full LaTeX source code for this manuscript will be added soon, ensuring reproducibility and enabling contributions from the community.
+- Current, best version of manuscript: manuscript.pdf

 Peer Review:
 The manuscript received an initial review from the Annals of Mathematics in January 2025: